jaromir-sukuba/nvm/readme.md

 As per expectations, lower frequency also brings lower leakage current, but going too low causes efficiency to plummet at some point.
 I opted for 48Hz, where I measured leakage well below 200nA p-p.
 At this level leakage measurement is very sensitive to nearby electric fields and conducted interference.
 After enclosing the test setup into shielded box the measured leakage fell to 40nA p-p, indicating the previous measurement was too pessimistic.
 I believe even the 40nA figure is pessimistic still and influenced by shielding setup and the oscilloscope I used.
 For proper test results I'd need larger shielded cage and battery powered oscilloscope, but I didn't want to goo that far.

 ## Mechanical parts
-While the enclosure is centered around Modushop enclosure, few more parts were needed.
+While the enclosure is centered around Modushop enclosure, few more mechanical parts were needed.

 #### Reference cover
 This two-part 3D printed component prevents airflows around ADR1399 reference, decreasing its noise somehow.